Subscribe for discounts, free growing tips + more recipes. Read all Posts »

 Pepper plant has flowers but no peppers

-When a pepper plant has flowers but no peppers it could be because of a lack of fertilization or extreme temperatures.
+When a pepper plant has flowers but no peppers it could be because of a lack of pollination or it could be extreme temperatures.
 If it is too hot (over 95˚ F) or too cold (under 50˚ F) peppers plants will often drop their flowers.
-Or if the flowers are not dropping off, it could simply be that you just need to wait longer for peppers to develop.
+If flowers are not pollinated, they can drop blossoms.
+Sometimes young pepper plants will abort blossoms on their own, even if the growing conditions are perfect.
+Also, if the conditions are right and the flowers are not dropping off, that means they are likely pollinated and it could simply be that you just need to wait longer for peppers to develop.

 Pepper plant has flowers but no peppers

-Sometimes peppers have flowers but they drop off, or they don't seem to be turning into peppers – it could be from a variety of reasons, such as lack of pollination, or extreme temperatures (super hot 90˚F+ temperatures often cause pepper plants can drop blooms).
+Sometimes pepper plants make flowers but they drop off, or they don't seem to be turning into peppers.
+This could be from a variety of reasons, such as lack of pollination, or extreme temperatures (super hot 90˚F+ temperatures often cause pepper plants can drop blooms).
+Don't worry if they drop their first few blossoms, especially early in the season, pepper plants will keep producing more flowers that will turn into peppers soon with wind/bee pollination and regular temperatures.
+In fact, with small, young seedlings, it's advised to pinch off the first few pepper flowers so the plant continues to put it's energy into growing larger.

 The pollen producing part of the pepper flower are the anthers and they sit on top of slender filaments.
 The ovule or egg producing part of the flower is further down inside the flower.
 It has a long filament that extends out of the flower with a stigma at the top.
 The stigma can be seen surrounded by the anthers in the picture below.
 When pollen gets on the stigma it travels down the long filament to the ovule and completes the fertilization process.